awsdocs/aws-elemental-mediastore-user-guide/doc_source/getting-started.md

 # Getting Started with AWS Elemental MediaStore<a name="getting-started"></a>

 This Getting Started tutorial shows you how to use AWS Elemental MediaStore to create a container and upload an object\.
-To get started using the API, see the [AWS Elemental MediaStore API Reference](http://docs.aws.amazon.com/mediastore/latest/apireference/)\.

 + [Step 1: Access AWS Elemental MediaStore](#gs-console-access)